anovative/iatd-microcredential-cloud-networking/learning_outcome_1/labs/lab-003/README.md

+## Lab 3: Creating a Dual-Stack Virtual Network (VNet) and Virtual Machine

 **Objective:** This lab guides you through creating an Azure Virtual Network (VNet) with both IPv4 and IPv6 address spaces.
 You'll then deploy a Windows virtual machine (VM) into this dual-stack VNet, assigning both IPv4 and IPv6 addresses to the VM.
 This lab strategically uses the Azure Portal, Azure CLI, and PowerShell to expose you to each method.